 Click to enlarge and view gallery »

-Stanford University, host of the Nike Tennis Camps for 35+ years, is hosting another year of summer tennis camp.
-The Stanford University Nike Tennis Camp is steeped in tradition, offering world-class tennis training facilities for players of all ages and ability levels.
+Stanford University, host of the Nike Tennis Camps for over 30 years, is hosting seven weeks of junior overnight and day camp this summer.
+Steeped in tradition, the Stanford University Nike Tennis Camp offers top notch training, world-class tennis facilities, and fun for players of all ages and ability levels.

 Multi-Week Sport Camp Experience!

 International or domestic campers seeking a multi-week sport camp experience, can easily combine any of our individual tennis camp sessions at this location with a weekend stay over to create the right camp program to fit your needs!

 Dartfish video analysis offered at this camp!
 See details tab for more info.

 - Daily on-court instruction from both Coach Forood and Coach Brennan

 - Off-court activities for all sessions include field games, a camp dance, and trips to Malibu Grand Prix, Jamba Juice and the Stanford Bookstore.